The National Institute of Mental Health, defines Post Traumatic Stress Disorder (PTSD) in the following way –

 If you find that you are experiencing these symptoms, then please consult a medical doctor or a psychiatrist to get checked and possibly receive a diagnosis.

-I work with PTSD as a trauma informed psychotherapist and this form of psychotherapy has two parts to it –
+I work with PTSD as a trauma informed psychotherapist and this form of psychotherapy has three parts to it –